Interstate 75 in Georgia: 1950s

-The highway that would eventually become I-75 in Georgia was an unnamed expressway that was open in 1951 from the southern part of Atlanta to University Avenue.
-It was projected from University Avenue to Williams Street in Downtown Atlanta.
-This expressway was open from Williams Street to what is now the northern end of the Downtown Connector.
-It was also proposed from the Downtown Connector to the northwest part of Atlanta.
+The first section of the highway that would eventually become I-75 in Georgia were portions of the Downtown Connector that were integrated into the Interstate Highway System.
+The first section, located between Williams Street and the Brookwood Interchange, began construction in September 1948 and opened on September 25, 1951.
 By late 1953, this expressway was signed as US 19/US 41 as far north as Lakewood Avenue.
-It was under construction from the Downtown Connector to Howell Mill Road.
-It was proposed from Howell Mill Road to the northwest part of Atlanta.
+It was also under construction to Howell Mill Road, and proposed from this road to the northwest part of Atlanta.
 By mid-1954, the expressway was signed as SR 295 from Lakewood Avenue to University Avenue.
 It was under construction from the Downtown Connector to US 41/SR 3E, just north of West Paces Ferry Road.
 By mid-1955, the highway was under construction from University Avenue to Glenn Street.
 It was open from Williams Street to US 41/SR 3E in the central part of Atlanta.
-By mid-1957, the highway was opened from University Avenue to Glenn Street.
-It was also open from Williams Street to US 41/SR 3E in the northwest part of Atlanta.
+A 1.4 mi section between University Avenue and Richardson Street began in March 1955 and was dedicated and opened on July 25, 1957.
+The 0.6 mi stretch from Piedmont Avenue to Williams Street opened on May 5, 1959.
+On October 9, 1959, a 37 mi section in Turner and Tift Counties was dedicated and opened to traffic by Governor Ernest Vandiver.
+At the ceremony, Vandiver also unveiled the first Interstate Highway shield used in Georgia.